 A couple of years ago I got a number of stings early in the season.
 As the summer progressed, my reaction to stings became less severe with each one.
 Early in the year the swelling and related symptoms from a sting lasted almost a week.
 By the end of the season, I was clear of any reaction within a day or two.

-However, I have also hear anecdotal evidence of people who suddenly had a severe reaction to a sting after years of beekeeping without any problems.
+However, I have also heard anecdotal evidence of people who suddenly had a severe reaction to a sting after years of beekeeping without any problems.

 When you get stung, pay attention to your symptoms.
-Don’t assume your reaction will always be same.
-If you experience an extreme response to a sting, seek immediate medical attention.
+Don’t assume your reaction will always be the same.

 As I said at the outset, if you’re a beekeeper, you will get stung.